reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

     :start-at: Step 2
     :end-before: Step 3

-we initialize an auxiliary time-related constants from seconds up to years.
+we initialize auxiliary time-related constants from seconds up to years.

 Defining parameters for the reactive transport simulation
 ---------------------------------------------------------